jintonic/geant4/README.md

 The Geant4 [Q&A] hence defines three types of users:

-- the [end user], who uses a Geant4 [application] written by someone else,
+- the [end user], who uses a Geant4 application written by someone else,
-- the [application developer], who writes a Geant4 [application], and
+- the [application developer], who writes a Geant4 application, and
 - the *framework provider*, who updates or extends Geant4 libraries.

 This website is provided to flatten the steep learning curve of Geant4 for the first two types of users with some thoughts on how a framework provider can serve the first two better.